1.1. General presentation of the judicial organisation and position of the administrative jurisdictional order

 2.2.3.
 Do administrative courts have advisory powers (advice to the administration, government, parliament, etc.)?

 The courts themselves only have judicial functions.
 However, the Justices of the Supreme Administrative Court occasionally serve at the Council on Legislation which is consulted by the Government to give a statement on important legislative proposals before they are presented to the Parliament.
 The Council scrutinizes the proposed legislation from the legal view-point and may suggest modifications.
-Its opinion is not binding to the Government.
+Its opinion is not binding for the Government.

 2.2.4.
 Tools and documentary resources available to judges